 There is a lot of activity in Castle Hill & surrounds, where the thieves jack up the car, cut off the converter.

 A van pulls up & they throw the converter into the van, taking less than 12 minutes to do the job.
-Les thinks

-that people should remove any items from their garage possible & ensure their car is garaged.
+Les recommended that that where possible, people should clear their garage and ensure their car is garaged.

 GUEST SPEAKERS – Subject: Maureen Bartlett of Encore Beauty hosted by Bev Rooney